remotion-dev/remotion/packages/docs/docs/getfunctioninfo.md

 ## Arguments

-An option containing the following properties:
+An object containing the following properties:

 ### `region`

-The [region](/docs/lambda/region-selection) the function resides in.
+The [AWS region](/docs/lambda/region-selection) the function resides in.

 ### `functionName`